|Archives HomeContact Us||Close window

 The contents of Volume XXVII consist only of slides and/or negatives, including works by artists not represented elsewhere in the collection.

 The records are open for research and contain no restricted materials.

-The George Rickey Archive in The Museum of Modern Art Archives are the physical property of The Museum of Modern Art.
+The George Rickey Archive is the physical property of The Museum of Modern Art.
 Literary rights, including copyright belong to the authors or their legal heirs and assigns.
 Rights to work produced during the normal course of Museum business resides with The Museum of Modern Art.
 For further information, and to obtain permission to publish or reproduce, contact the Museum Archivist.